tamizhvendan/tamizhvendan.github.com/source/_posts/2015-03-20-step-8-adding-shopping-cart.markdown

 ### Persisting Shopping Cart

-Now we have the domain logic to represent the shopping cart and adding item to it.
+Now we have the domain logic to represent the shopping cart and adding items to it.
 The next step is persisting the cart.
-We can persist it any where as the domain model is persistant ignorant.
-To keep things simple we will be persiting it in-memory.
+We can persist it anywhere as the domain model is persistent ignorant.
+To keep things simple, we will be persisting it in-memory.

 As we did during the [recommendation step]({% post_url 2015-01-02-step-3-phonecat-recommendation-system-using-f-number-agents %}) we will be using a dictionary to store the cart with Asp.Net's [anonymousId](http://msdn.microsoft.com/en-us/library/system.web.httprequest.anonymousid%28v=vs.110%29.aspx) as the key.